TitanPlayz100/teti/README.md

 ### Electron

 To build
+- copy files from /src into /Electron
-- cd into electronTest directory
+- cd into /Electron directory
 - `npm install`

 If you want to build a portable